Ppi vs famotidine

 Famotidine works by selectively inhibiting the action of histamine H2 receptors in the stomach.
 By blocking these receptors, famotidine reduces the production of stomach acid, which can help alleviate symptoms of acid reflux, gastric ulcers, and other gastrointestinal conditions.

-See also Famotidine sulfa
+See also Famotidine dosage 40 mg

 PPIs, on the other hand, work by irreversibly inhibiting the proton pump (H+/K+ ATPase) in the stomach’s parietal cells.
 This action effectively shuts off the final step in the production of gastric acid, leading to a significant reduction in acid secretion.